anp-scp/anp-scp.github.io/docs/index.md

 </div>
 <div class="custom_col-8" markdown></div>

-Anupam Sharma is a masters student at department of Computer Science & Engineering at the [Indian Institute of Technology, Gandhinagar (IITGN)](https://iitgn.ac.in) and soon be joining IITGN as a PhD scholar.
+Anupam Sharma is a PhD student at department of Computer Science & Engineering at the [Indian Institute of Technology, Gandhinagar (IITGN)](https://iitgn.ac.in).
 He previously completed his Bachelors in Technology from [Central Institute of Technology Assam](https://cit.ac.in) and worked as a Project Engineer at the Cyber Defense Center at [Wipro Ltd](https://wipro.com).

 His research interests include deep learning, representation learning, meta-learning and its application in Brain-Computer Interface (BCI) domain.